robhague/quarg/README.md

   to standard output.
 By default, this is passed through `str`; this decorator allows another function to be specified.
 The return value should be a string, or `None` to suppress output. `None` may be passed as a special case to always suppress output.
+Additional positional parameters and keyword arguments may be passes along with the filter function.
+These are passes to the filter call using functools.partial

 - `@quarg.arg.<argname>(<overrides>)`: Pass the provided keyword arguments to add_argument() for `<argname>`.
 These values take precedence over values (such as types) inferred automatically.
 For example: